pranigopu/frozenLake/report/individualReflection.md

 - Implemented linear function approximation methods for the above
 - Implemented deep Q-network learning
 - Wrote, executed and reported on optimising SARSA control and Q-learning parameters
-- Documenting the final code's basic structure
+- Documented the final code's basic structure
 - Rewrote and improved on the answer to question 4 of the report
 - Reviewed questions 1, 2, 5 and 6 of the report
 - Put together and tested the final code for submission